 Katherine Gorge is part of the Nitmiluk National Park, located about 3.5 hours by car from Darwin in Australia’s Northern Territory.

-Did you like this article about how we hired a canoe to explore Katherine Gorge over two days?
+Did you like this article about our Katherine Gorge canoeing adventure?
 Add it to your Pinterest board: